 How do I get the data?

-GermaNet is free for academic users but you have to sign a licence.
+GermaNet is free for academic users but you have to sign a license.

-To dowload the licence and learn more about our "R&D" and commercial
+To download the license and learn more about our "R&D" and commercial